STXVXN06/To-do-List/README.md

+---

 # 📝 TO DO LIST

-This project aims to develop a task management application where users can create, edit, delete, and view tasks.
-The app includes authentication and role-based access control (RBAC) to manage permissions and users.
+This project is a task management application where users can create, edit, delete, and view tasks.
+The app includes authentication and role-based access control (RBAC) to manage permissions and user roles.

 🔗 [**Trello Board**](https://trello.com/w/espaciodetrabajo21533214)